 Support for travel to ASHP’s Midyear Clinical Meeting will be provided.
-Travel expenses for additional meetings may also be covered upon request.
-The yearly stipend is $42,000.
+Travel expenses for additional meetings may also be covered.
+The yearly stipend is $43,000.
 The resident will be given sick time and two weeks vacation and will be eligible for medical, dental, vision and life insurance.

 Requirements for Application

 Applicants must hold a PharmD degree from an ACPE accredited college of pharmacy and be licensed or eligible for licensure in the State of Illinois.
-Completion of a pharmacy practice (PGY1) residency is required.
+Completion of an ASHP-accredited PGY1 residency is required.
 Selection will be based on a completed application, college transcripts, three letters of recommendation, and an on-site interview.
 The deadline for receipt of complete application is the first Friday in January.

 Ambulatory Care Faculty